Appendix I - Part 2

 - Susannah Teresa Young.
 Baptised 1 March 1863 at St Helen, Alveston.

 - Victor Cornock Young.
-Born 1864 in Alveston
+Baptised 19 June 1864 at St Helen, Alveston

-In 1881 Henry and Elizabeth were farming Church Farm, Alveston, 264 acres with the help of 3 labourers and I boy.
+In 1881 Henry and Elizabeth W Young were farming Church Farm, Alveston, 264 acres with the help of 3 labourers and I boy.
 They had six children of their own

 In 1901 Elizabeth was still farming Church Farm, Alveston.
 Her step children, Ada L Young and Harry S Young and Frances A Young, aged 24 and Wallace J Young remained at home.
 In 1911 Elizabeth is still farming Church Farm, now described as in Rudgeway.
 Her step daughters Ada and Lavinia are assisting in the business as is her daughter Frances Ann, now aged 34 and her son Wallace, aged 33 years old.